VisDunneRight/rel-diag_mturk/README.md

 Here are some options you can create:

 * [.env.local.sandbox](.env.local.sandbox) for local development and sandbox grading
-* [.env.local.live](.env.local.live) for local development and AMT live grading
+* [.env.local.live](.env.local.live) for local development and MTurk live grading
-* [.env.sandbox.test](.env.sandbox.test) to use for testing the AMT Sandbox site.
+* [.env.sandbox.test](.env.sandbox.test) to use for testing the MTurk Sandbox site.
-* [.env.sandbox](.env.sandbox) for more production-ready testing on the AMT Sandbox site.
+* [.env.sandbox](.env.sandbox) for more production-ready testing on the MTurk Sandbox site.
 Turns off error display to users and requires qualifications.
-* [.env.live.test](.env.live.test) to use for the live AMT website.
+* [.env.live.test](.env.live.test) to use for the live MTurk website.
-* [.env.live](.env.live) to use for the live AMT website.
+* [.env.live](.env.live) to use for the live MTurk website.
 Turns off error display to users and requires qualifications.

-# Instructions for dealing with AMT interactions
+# Instructions for dealing with MTurk interactions

-## AWS / AMT setup
+## AWS / MTurk setup

-Create your AWS account and an associated AMT account.
+Create your AWS account and an associated MTurk account.

 ## Setup